francisco328react/francisco328react/README.md

-## Hi I'm Francicso Neto an I'm Web Developer Júnior!
+## Hi I'm Francicso Neto and I'm Web Developer Júnior!

 I have been working in IT since 2018!